anishdeshmukh-12/Hacking/Readme.txt

 To Install these you first need to install python and then :

-pip install pygame : install pygame
+pip install pygame       to install pygame
 I have attached uagame file, you can download it from there.

 You will also need some audio files which I have attached to run the Improved version of game